Music of Japan: Metalcore

-Hip hop
+Hip-hop

+The first known Japanese group to experiment with hip-hop was Yellow Magic Orchestra (YMO) with the 1981 album BGM.
+The album was significant to the early history of hip hop, particularly its introduction of the Roland TR-808 drum machine.
+UnderMain Magazine describes the track "Music Plans" as where "the beginnings of that funky, electronic boom-bap vibe of hip-hop beats start to emerge" and the track "Rap Phenomenon" as "an aural Australopithecus of electronic rap music."
+American hip hop pioneer Afrika Bambaataa cited the album BGM as an influence, along with YMO's earlier work and Ryuichi Sakamoto's 1980 solo electro track "Riot in Lagos" from B-2 Unit.
+YMO and Sakamoto also had a significant influence on other key early American hip hop figures such as Mantronix, Duke Bootee, Whodini, Thomas Dolby, and Twilight 22.

-Hip-hop came in the late 1980s and continues to thrive.
-This was mainly due to the music world's belief that "Japanese sentences were not capable of forming the rhyming effect that was contained in American rappers' songs."
+American hip-hop became popular in Japan during the late 1980s and has since continued to thrive.
+Up until then, the music world's belief was that "Japanese sentences were not capable of forming the rhyming effect that was contained in American rappers' songs."

 Different "families" of rappers perform on stage at a genba, or nightclub.
 A family is essentially a collection of rap groups that are usually headed by one of the more famous Tokyo acts, which also include proteges.
 They are important because they are "the key to understanding stylistic differences between groups."
 Hip-hop fans in the audience are in control of the club.
 They judge who is the winner in rap contests on stage.
 An example of this can be seen with the battle between rap artists Dabo (a major label artist) and Kan (an indie artist).
 Kan challenged Dabo while Dabo was mid-performance.
 The event highlighted showed "the openness of the scene and the fluidity of boundaries in clubs."